 Lake Manatee Fishing

 When you find fish, don’t leave them.
-Fish the area until the action stops or you catch the last fish.
+Instead, fish the area until the action stops.

 LAKE MANATEE STATE PARK